 David* was blind in one eye.
 He contracted a virus that attacked one of his eyes turning his beautiful blue eye white, “like a marble” his mother said.
 He could see light and dark with the eye but lost all other sight as well as depth perception.
 His doctors told him when he was older he could be a candidate for a corneal transplant.
 After nine months of this dialogue and trying a variety of approaches, none of which improved his situation, the mother brought him to me.
-I treated him with acupuncture and herbs and within a couple weeks David and his mother started noticing an improvement.
+I treated him with acupuncture for eyesight and herbs and within a couple weeks David and his mother started noticing an improvement.
 Within a couple months his eye was as blue as the other and he had 20/60 vision in that eye.
-His corneal specialists were flummoxed and even after observing that the scar tissue was going away said “this does not happen”.
+His corneal specialists were flummoxed and even after observing that the scar tissue was going away said “this does not happen.”

 But it did happen.
 Over and over again I see children respond to acupuncture (laser vs. needles with children) and herbs faster and more dramatically than adults.
 Why is this?

 Healing is a process of invitation and growth.
 Just as physical healing requires cell growth and psychological healing requires emotional growth, deep healing supported by Chinese medicine requires growth of our own internal systems.
 We all have in us the systems we need to thrive and be healthy.
 Sometimes our systems get out-of-sorts and acupuncture is a wake up to the system to say, “come on, let’s get busy and do what we’re supposed to do.”

 Because children are growing so fast and healing requires growth, kids take the invitation to heal provided by acupuncture and do miraculous things with it.
 The nature of children is that they’re in the stage of life defined by exponential growth on all levels, so they take off with the opportunity and heal more quickly and profoundly than do adults.